top of page

 This bridge is a secondary route that compliments the summit's main entrance on the ground.
 It's a direct connection from the upper canyon to the summit and back.

-Summit Bridge A.png
+Summit Bridge B

 a.
 The tree can be seen from a distance.